RareSkills/solana-tutorial/content/anchor-signer/anchor-signer.md

 ```

 ## Restricting writes to Solana accounts
-In real applications, we don’t want Bob writing arbitrary data to arbitrary accounts.
-Let’s create a basic example where users can initialize an account with 10 points and transfer those points to another account.
+In real applications, we don't want Bob writing arbitrary data to arbitrary accounts.
+Let's create a basic example where users can initialize an account with 10 points and transfer those points to another account.
 (There is an obvious problem that a hacker can create as many accounts as they want using separate wallets, but that is outside of the scope of our example).

 ## Building a proto-ERC20 program
-Alice should be able to modify both her account and Bob’s account.
-That is, she should be able to deduct her points and credit Bob’s points.
-She should not be able to deduct Bob’s points — only Bob should be able to do that.
+Alice should be able to modify both her account and Bob's account.
+That is, she should be able to deduct her points and credit Bob's points.
+She should not be able to deduct Bob's points — only Bob should be able to do that.

-By convention, we call an address that can make privileged  changes to an account an “authority” in Solana.
-It is a common pattern to store the “authority” field in the account struct to signify that only that account can conduct sensitive operations on that account (such as deducting points in our example).
+By convention, we call an address that can make privileged  changes to an account an "authority" in Solana.
+It is a common pattern to store the "authority" field in the account struct to signify that only that account can conduct sensitive operations on that account (such as deducting points in our example).

-This is somewhat analogous to the [<ins>onlyOwner pattern in Solidity</ins>](https://www.rareskills.io/post/anchor-signer), except that instead of applying to the entire contract, it applies only to a single account:
+This is somewhat analogous to the [onlyOwner pattern in Solidity](https://www.rareskills.io/post/anchor-signer), except that instead of applying to the entire contract, it applies only to a single account:

 ```rust
 use anchor_lang::prelude::*;